constellation-app/constellation/README.md

 ## Acknowledgments

-Third party libraries and assets were used in development of Constellation, please view [attribution list](ATTRIBUTION.md)for details.
+Third party libraries and assets were used in development of Constellation, please view [attribution list](ATTRIBUTION.md) for details.